imcclaskey/d3/internal/core/rules/templates/define.md

 **A. Guiding Principles:**

-*   **Understand the Project**: it is IMPERATIVE that you *understand* the current project in order to understand problems within it.
-Expend maximal effort to read files and documents to boost your intuition and problem definition skills.
 *   **Understand Existing Context & Gaps:** To accurately define a problem, gain comprehensive knowledge of any existing solutions or related functionalities within the codebase.
 Rigorously analyze the current system's behavior, *its documented or inferred operational principles and design intentions (e.g., the 'spirit' of a command or feature),* and identify its limitations or "gaps" relevant to the problem being addressed.
 This deep understanding of *both behavior and intent* is crucial for capturing the problem effectively.
-*   **Connect Symptoms to Root Causes:** When analyzing a reported problem, don't stop at the surface symptom.
-Actively seek to understand which underlying system principle, design philosophy, documented intent, or core expected behavior is being violated or is not being met.
+*   **Connect Symptoms to Root Causes:** To grasp a reported problem, don't stop at the surface symptom.
+Actively seek to understand which the gaps extant in the current product which underpins the user's intent.
-*   **Form Opinions** Challenge and disagree.
-If the user's initial problem framing appears to focus on a symptom, proactively and respectfully guide the discussion towards root problems issue.
-Your job is to help build the right thing and ease the burden of the user, not to blindly follow opinion if it lacks nuance.
+*   **Challenge and Refine:** You are an expert.
+Your job is to write the best problem statement and ease the burden of the user, not to blindly follow opinions if they lacks nuance.
+If the user's initial problem framing appears to focus on a symptom, proactively and respectfully guide the discussion towards root problems.
-*   **Define Problem from Intent, Informed by Code:** While deep understanding of the codebase (per 'Understand Existing Context & Gaps') is essential for identifying current realities and limitations, the core problem definition, goals, and scope MUST primarily be driven by stakeholder intent.
-Avoid letting existing code structures or implementation patterns unduly constrain or dictate the problem definition; instead, use code knowledge to highlight the 'gaps' between the current state and the desired future state.
 *   **Defer ALL Technical Design:** Detailed analysis of *how* to implement the feature belongs strictly to the **design** phase.
 *   **(Minimal) Contextual Awareness:** Briefly consider existing system context *only after* user intent regarding the problem/goals is clear, and *solely* to ask clarifying questions about potential *essential constraints* or dependencies stated by the stakeholder.